Japan's Debt Challenge

 The situation is made worse in Japan by certain aspects of the political system.
 Fundamentally, the Japanese political system has a very large number of “veto points.”
 These can be found within the Diet, the political parties, and the bureaucracy.
 In the period of high-speed growth, the rapid growth of both the economy and tax revenues meant that those regions or sectors that were relative losers could be easily compensated through transfers, public works spending, and subsidized lending through policy banks (including financial institutions oriented toward farmers, housing, small- and medium-sized enterprises, and depressed regions).
 In the face of twenty years of slow economic growth, it has become much harder to compensate losers, and those who are not compensated are much more aware of the impact on them.
 Thus, veto points have reappeared as a serious obstacle to fiscal policy reforms.
 Compensation politics was the grease for the policymaking wheels in Japan and we are seeing the results of the loss of lubrication.

 At this point, the incentives for cooperation both within and between the DPJ and LDP are limited.
 Parties and factions opposed to the prime minister have no incentive to cooperate in imposing policies that will cause pain to key constituencies, as they jockey to dislodge the current leadership.
 While I don’t personally see the allure of thwarting leaders in order to take over an increasingly dysfunctional government, Japan’s politicians appear willing—if not eager—to do so.
 The fact that even the triple disaster of March 11 was not enough to induce effective cooperation on reconstruction makes me more pessimistic about Japanese government than I have ever been.

-This interview was produced by the Japan-U.S. Discussion Forum, NBR’s public email forum on Japanese affairs.
+This interview was conducted by Chris Acheson, a graduate student at the London School of Economics, and produced by the Japan-U.S. Discussion Forum, NBR’s public email forum on Japanese affairs.